augustawind/restcli/README.rst

 ``headers``, ``body``, and ``scripts`` are optional. ``url``, ``headers``, and ``body`` all support Jinja2 templating, using an `Environment`_ as the context.

-``headers`` and ``body`` are both strings, but must contain valid YAML markup.
-This is in order to support variable interpolation of arbitrary types, such as numbers or booleans. ``headers`` must contain a flat object of key-value pairs.
+``body`` is a strings, but must contain valid YAML markup.
+This is in order to support variable interpolation of arbitrary types, such as numbers or booleans.

-Only YAML bodies are supported at this time.
+``headers`` must be a flat object of key-value pairs.
+The values of ``headers`` can contain Jinja2 templates.

 ``script`` is a Python3 script that is executed after the request is performed, and is provided the ``response`` (which is a `Response